pythonmjs/digital_speed-recognition/README.md

 # digital_speed-recognition

-This project saves the speed in csv file after capturing it from the video.
-However, speed is in digital format and shown in left-botom of the video.
+This project saves the speed at every second in file after capturing it from the video.
+However, speed is in digital format and shown in botom of the video.
+The result is going to save in recognition_speed.csv file